functorz-tech/momen_doc/account-community/commission.md

 - **Paid Users:** Number of paid users / number of users you’ve referred
 - **Accumulated Commissions:** View your total earnings
-- **Cashable Cash:** Check how much cash is available for withdrawal
+- **Available Cash:** Check how much cash is available for withdrawal